Ryan Paris

+Early life

+Roscioli was raised in Rome, where he developed an early interest in music, influenced by his great-uncle, an opera singer, which sparked his passion for performance by age five.

+During his youth, Paris was active in Rome's rock music scene, performing with local bands.
+In 1982, while preparing for the quarter-finals of the first Rock Festival at Rome's Piper Club, his band faced a challenge when their keyboardist was called for military service.
+Through a drummer's connection, Paris met Fabio Liberatori of the band Stadio, who introduced him to producer and composer Pierluigi Giombini, a pivotal moment in his career.

+In 1983, Paris collaborated with Giombini to create his signature Italo disco song, "Dolce Vita."

 Career

+1980s

 "Dolce Vita" was released in the United Kingdom on the Carrere Records label, distributed by RCA and spent ten weeks in the UK Singles Chart, peaking at Number 5.
-The record peaked at Number 1 in France, Belgium, Netherlands, Denmark, Norway, Spain and peaked at Number 3 in Germany.
+The record peaked at Number 1 in France, Belgium, Netherlands, Denmark, Norway, Spain and peaked at Number 3 in West Germany.
 Ryan Paris continued to release records in the mid-1980s and 1990s.

+2010s

-In 2010 he made a comeback with a new song, "I Wanna Love You Once Again", which he wrote and composed, with production by Eddy Mi Ami.
+In 2010, he made a comeback with a new song, "I Wanna Love You Once Again", which he wrote and composed, with production by Eddy Mi Ami.
 At the end of that year, Paris co-produced a remix of "Dolce Vita" which peaked at number 54 in the official French club chart.

 In 2013, the song "Sensation of Love", written and produced by Paris, was released as a single by Bulgarian artist Miroslav Kostadinov, peaking at number 15 in the official Bulgarian CD chart.
 A new version of the song, with a more 1980s vibe, co-produced by Paris together with Eddy Mi Ami and sung in a duet with Valerie Flor, was released in March 2014.

 Paris continues to record and produce songs; his most recent releases include the songs "You Are My Life", "Buonasera Dolce Vita" and "Love on Ice".
 In December 2017, Paris sang "Dolce Vita" in the Catalan language for the Fundació la Marato.
 This version was produced by Jordi Cubino (David Lyme) and was recorded as a charity single for the benefit of the foundation, with the proceeds being utilised for the study of several human illnesses.